alterior-mvc/alterior/README.md

 ```

 Alterior automatically handles everything needed to build and publish your application, including removing your actual backend code if you have asked for that.

+## Do I have to use the CLI?

+You can build an Alterior project using `tsc` (or any other Typescript compiler) if you wish, but not all of Alterior's features will be available.
+Transparent Services in particular are enabled via the Alterior CLI build process, so much of the benefits of that feature would be unavailable without additional work.

+Additionally, Alterior's builtin build process emits runtime type reflection information for all elements, even when there are no decorators present.
+Typescript itself only emits type metadata for decorated elements, so you may have to add decorators where there are none are needed when Alterior is built by its own CLI.

+If you choose not to use Alterior CLI's build step, you may want to use the [ttypescript](https://github.com/cevek/ttypescript) frontend instead of `tsc` and add a transform for emitting all type metadata.
+The one that Alterior uses is currently built-in to `@alterior/cli`, but we plan to roll it out as a standalone transformer in the near future.

 # Mechanics